kehers/kehers.github.com/_posts/2016-04-22-now-realtime-node-js-deployments.markdown

 ---
 published: true
-title: now - realtime node.js deployments
+title: "now - realtime node.js deployments"
 layout: post
 ---
 [Now](http://now.sh/) allows you deploy nodejs applications in realtime, from your terminal.
 Think of this as a simpler Heroku for nodejs.
 You simply run `now` in your project directory and you get a unique URL similar to this: https://yo-smppqrgsbt.now.sh

-###Installation
+### Installation

 My fav thing about this is how easy it is setup and use.
 You only need to install the node module globally (the g flag).